alexpevzner/sane-airscan/README.md

 # sane-airscan -- SANE backend for AirScan (eSCL) and WSD document scanners

-## THE NEED FOR HELP FROM COMMUNITY

-Sorry for bothering you with my personal problems, but I need a help from community.

-I'm a Russian citizen.
-Due to sanctions, it seems I've lost control over my domain, ***apevzner.com***

-As result, I've also lost access to my primary e-mail address, pzz@apevzner.com, under which I'm known to the open source community.

-My e-mail is hosted by Google Workspace and my domain was registered at GoDaddy via Google.
-Currently I have no way to pay for my domain, so my domain was expired.

-After long conversation with Google I was able to switch my Workspace account to the "free plan", available for people who use the account for personal purposes only, thanks Google for that!

-But now my DNS console is not accessible, so I can't initiate domain transfer to some local registrant.
-And in the same time, e-mail/chat technical support from Workspace team also is not available, as it is not included into the "free plan".
-And without human technical support my problem seems unsolvable.

-I'm the author and I manage two important packages, `sane-airscan` (this one) and `ipp-usb`.
-These packages included into all major Linux distros.
-Also, Google ChromeOS uses my `sane-airscan` for scanning and their IPP over USB implementation was greatly inspired my `ipp-usb`.

-My connection to the open source community was always done via pzz@apevzner.com e-mail address.
-But now it doesn't work, so I'm in the isolation.

-If somebody from Google or GoDaddy can read it, please, help!

-For now, my backup e-mail address is apevzner@gmail.com

-### About

 Similar to how most modern network printers support "driverless" printing, using the universal vendor-neutral printing protocol, many modern network scanners and MFPs support "driverless" scanning.